Kurt von Hammerstein-Equord: Night of the Long Knives

 From 30 June 1934, Hitler implemented a program of large-scale arrests, murders, intimidation and elimination of suspected and known opponents, under the pretext of an imminent coup by SA-Chief Ernst Röhm.
 Some prominent opponents like Hammerstein and former Chancellor Franz von Papen were not affected by the purge, possibly thanks to a personal request by Hindenburg, according to some historians.
-In a report conducted by communist agents, however, it is said that Hammerstein "is in these days, the center of Berlin officer circles".
+In a report conducted by communist agents, however, it was said that Hammerstein "is in these days, the center of Berlin officer circles".
 Comrades from the Ministry would have protected him "since they had feared at any moment his arrest".
 General Erwin von Witzleben together with the generals Wilhelm von Leeb and Gerd von Rundstedt, demanded an investigation of the murders of Schleicher and Ferdinand von Bredow from Commander-in-Chief Fritsch.
 Among those officers who protested the killing of their comrades was Major Hans Oster.

 Hammerstein and Field Marshal August von Mackensen attempted first to reach Hindenburg personally to stop the purge.
-On 18 July, they sent him a memorandum in a blue file folder, the called Blue Book.
+On 18 July, they sent him a memorandum in a blue file folder, the so-called Blue Book.
 According to others, it did not reach Hindenburg before his death.
 On 13 July 1934, Hitler tried to justify the purge in a Reichstag speech, notably by accusing Schleicher and Bredow of subversive collaboration with Röhm and conspiracy with other countries for the purpose of a "national-Bolshevik coup".
-Criticism against said accusations from military personnel was not supported by Minister of War Werner von Blomberg, who upheld Hitler's claim and promised evidence.
+Criticism of said accusations by military personnel was not supported by Minister of War Werner von Blomberg, who upheld Hitler's claims and promised evidence.

 However, when such evidence did not appear, and criticism continued, Hitler finally gave in.
-In a closed meeting about another topic, with leading elements of the government, the party and the Reichswehr present, Hitler said "studies" have shown that Generals Schleicher and von Bredow had been shot "by mistake".
+In a closed meeting about another topic, with leading elements of the government, the party and the Reichswehr present, Hitler said "studies" had shown that Generals Schleicher and von Bredow had been shot "by mistake".
 However, that information was to be kept secret, and all military officers were forbidden to attend Schleicher's funeral.
 Defying that order, Hammerstein sought to attend the funeral and was enraged when the SS refused to allow him to attend the service and confiscated the wreaths that the mourners had brought.